Published

 How does your organization communicate its values, priorities and commitments to your workforce?
 Chances are, it’s through your code of conduct – but what state your code of conduct is in may open an entirely different can of worms.

 In all reality, many organizations under-utilize their code of conduct.
 But, when used properly, a code of conduct is a powerful tool used to set the foundation for your company’s culture.
-So, let’s take a look at how we can clean off some of the proverbial dust from your code of conduct and explore ways to improve culture through a meaningful and impactful code.
+So, let’s take a look at how we can clean off some of the proverbial dust from your code of conduct and explore ways to improve workplace culture through a meaningful and impactful code.

 What should your code include?